utdata/rwd-mastery-assignments/alcohol-sales-tabc/README.md

 - Review the **Columns in this Dataset** so you get an idea of the fields available.
 - Click the **View Data** button at the top to get to the data.
 - Filter the **Obligation End Date** from Jan.
 1 2014 to present.
-- Filter by **Location City** for Austin.
+- Filter by **Location City** for AUSTIN.
+(Use capital letters ... it is case sensitive.)
 - Export as a CSV.

-You should end up with just shy of 70k records.
+You should end up with a little over 70k records.
 Any further filtering can be done in your analysis tool (likely Workbench or Tableau).

 ### Important notes about this data

 Each row of the data is the amount of total money brought in **_each month_** by the establishment, based on the Obligation End Date, which is always the last day of the reporting month.
 (Ignore the Responsibility dates.)

 There are four values of money: Total Receipts, Wine Receipts, Beer Receipts, Liquor Receipts and Cover Charge Receipts.
 The beer, wine, liquor and cover charge values _should_ add up to the Total Receipts, though I've found that is not always true.
-I would stay away from any analysis on Cover Charges as there must be some special rules that would need investigation to understand.
+I would **stay away from any analysis on Cover Charges** as there must be some special rules that would need investigation to understand.

 ### TABC enforcement actions